vivekpnair/face_recognition/README.md

 this is a python flask app

-run the flask app and go the main page and follow the page links
+- it allows an institution to register and mark attendance of people using face recog technology

-note: the computer running this app should have a camera
+how to run : run the flask app and go the main page and follow the page links